How to Apply

-- The GRE is required of all applicants.
-Applicants who completed undergraduate work in a non-English speaking environment must achieve a satisfactory TOEFL or IELTS score.
+- Applicants who completed undergraduate work in a non-English speaking environment must achieve a satisfactory TOEFL or IELTS score.

-All application materials must be submitted online, with the exception of the applicant’s official transcripts, which must be submitted in hard copy to the Graduate School.
+All application materials must be submitted online.
 Incomplete applications will not be considered.

 Applicants will use the Graduate School’s online application tool.
 The Graduate School’s Application Procedures website features up-to-date information about the application process.
 Questions about the status of pending graduate applications should be directed to the Graduate School at email@example.com.

 English language proficiency is required of all candidates for the MA in Latin American Studies.
-Information about Georgetown University’s standards of English language proficiency for graduate students is available on the website of the Graduate School of Arts and Sciences.
+Information about Georgetown University’s standards of English language proficiency for graduate students is available on the website of the Graduate School.
 International applicants can also find important information about Scholarships and Financial Aid as well as Visas and Financial Certification on the Graduate School’s website.

-Immigration and travel questions as well as any other issues faced by an international applicant can be addressed by Georgetown’s Office of International Programs (OIP).
-The International Student and Scholars Services (ISSS) at OIP exists to help international students through the application process and assist them with anything they may need once on campus.
+Immigration and travel questions as well as any other issues faced by an international applicant can be addressed by Georgetown’s Office of Global Services (OGS).
+The International Student and Scholars Services (ISSS) at OGS exists to help international students through the application process and assist them with anything they may need once on campus.
 International students are encourage to submit application materials early in order to allow ample time for the funding search.
 Please see below for more details about application fee refunds for early applicants.

 Fee Refunds and Waivers